 keep-alive

-Path size: The total size of the path, including all query parameters, cannot exceed 4 KB.
+Path size: The total size of a path, including all query parameters, cannot exceed 4 KB.

-Body size: The total size of the body for a synchronous invocation request cannot exceed 32 MB.
-For the body size of an asynchronous invocation request, see Resource limits.
+Body size: The total body size of a synchronous invocation request cannot exceed 32 MB.
+For more information about the body size limit of asynchronous invocation requests, see Function execution resource limits.

-Response headers do not support custom fields that start with x-fc- or the following custom fields.
+Response headers do not support custom fields that start with x-fc- or the following fields:

 connection